rjimeno/linux-sysadmin-interview-questions/README.md

 * How to redirect STDOUT and STDERR in bash? (> /dev/null 2>&1)

+    In Bash's command line it is possible to redirect STDOUT to a file named `output_file`, using `1> output_file` (or `> output_file` as the number 1 that indicated STDOUT is optional).
+Similarly, `2> error_file` redirects STDERR to the file `error_file`.
+Frequently, it is useful to redirect STDERR not to a file but to STDOUT instead.
+To do that, `$1` can be used equivalently to STDOUT and, in that way, the redirection `2>&1` will send STDERR to STDOUT.

+     It is worth mentioning here that sometimes command or script should produce absolutely no output to either STDOUT nor STDERR.
+One effective way to achieve that is to follow the command with `> /dev/null 2>&1` as that expression will send STDOUT to `/dev/null` and STDERR to STDOUT, achieving in that way a completely quiet operation.

 * What is the difference between UNIX and Linux.